 Just looking for some quick hot buys?
-Before we go any further check out the five products below – all of which could make fantastic additions to your new Hi-Fi system.
+Before we go any further check out the products below – all of which could make fantastic additions to your new hi-fi system.

-According to the Sound Organization (opens in new tab), there are three basic components that make up a Hi-Fi system: a source, amplification, and speakers.
+There are three basic components that make up a hi-fi system: a source, amplification, and speakers.

 An amplifier takes the weak electrical signal generated by your source, and powers it up enough to drive your speakers.
 It’s worth noting that many sources come with integrated amplifiers – even your smartphone contains a small amplifier, though using a separate DAC (Digital-to-Analogue Converter) improves the sound quality dramatically.

 Lastly, there are the speakers.
 There’s lots of choice when it comes to this component, whether you’re looking for clever wireless speakers, powerful floor-standing speakers, or space-saving bookshelf speakers.